richa-47/6363176_Richa/README.md

 The assignment is designed to evaluate:
 - Problem-solving skills
 - Code quality and readability
-- Understanding of algorithms and data structures (if applicable)
+- Understanding of algorithms and data structures
-- API design / backend development / frontend implementation (customize based on your task)
+- API design / backend development / frontend implementation
 - Ability to follow software development best practices